 Now as the statistical approach differs from the descriptive, the analytic differs from both.
 Out of endless classificatory possibilities it selects not the one sanctioned by ordinary speech nor again the one sanctioned by facility of measurement but the one that most rapidly yields terms which can be defined by the functional interrelations in which they stand.
 [CWL 21, 112]

-A good theory sublates Keynesianism.
+A good theory sublates an inadequate Keynesianism and neo-Keynesianism.

 In brief Lonergan is looking for an explanation in which the terms are defined by the relations in which they stand, that is, by a process of implicit definition. … No doubt Keynes was an economist first and a methodologist second … Lonergan, for his part, is perhaps a methodologist first and an economist second, but he was able to push his economic reflections further than Keynes because he had a firmer grasp of the essentials of an effective theory. … Lonergan’s critique (shows that) … the emphasis shifts … to searching heuristically for the maximum extent of (functional) interconnections and interdependence; and that the variables (of the mechanism) discovered in this way might not resemble very much the objects (or the aggregates) (such as coincidental prices) which, in the first instance, (the non-methodologist) was thinking about.
 [Gibbons 1987]

-A good theory of macroeconomics is independent of human psychology and anthropology.
+An objective theory of macroeconomics is independent of human psychology and anthropology.

-- to visualize a mechanism symbolized and represented by the form and defined by a coherent set of scientific, explanatory relations
+- to visualize a mechanism symbolized and represented by the form and defined by a coherent set of scientific, explanatory relations of terms among themselves

 - to grasp the central tendencies implying the norms for human adaptation in stable and expanding phases

 - to interpret price changes as real and relative or monetary and absolute, and not be misguided by inflation

 - to grasp the abstract concept and the practical significance of “macroeconomic profit”